jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 To add the data to a style in Mapbox Studio, you need to upload it to your account.
 1. Login to [mapbox studio](https://studio.mapbox.com/){:target="_blank"}
-    Notice the buttons on the top right "Styles", "Tilesets", "Datasets", you'll be navigating throught each of these.
+    Notice the buttons on the left "Style Editor", "Data Manager", you'll be navigating throught each of these.
     <p align="center">
       <img src="Images/tilesets.png">
     </p>

-2. Go to your **Tilesets** page
+2. Click Data manager Go then you should be on the **Tilesets** page
 3. Upload your **owner** data to Mapbox, by clicking "New tileset"
 4. Drag and drop the Owners.mbtiles file into the site or click "Select a file" and browse to it
   *Note*: you are limited to 20 uploads / month via this drag and drop method.
 If you need to upload more than that, you can do so via methods that we won't be covering in class.